 You keep waiting for others to tell you what to do.

-A few years ago, when I was going to therapy twice a week and suffering from anxiety and depression, I use to, desperately, search the answers to my problems on Google.
+A few years ago, when I was going to therapy twice a week and suffering from anxiety and depression, I desperately searched for the answers to my problems on Google.
 That’s right.
-I used to Google things like what to say my mother every time she said something hurtful.
+I used to Google things like what to say to my mother every time she said something hurtful.

 10. Your priorities are a mess